daasi-ai/miner_daasi/README.md

 ## Running the Miner

-- Make sure you have the node_config.json file with the correct node details from your enclave
+- Make sure you have the node_config.json file with the correct node ip from after running your enclave
-- Add it running then add "running" if not add as "standby"
+- Add if its live then add "running" if not add"standby"
 - DO NOT CHANGE THE PORT OR USAGE_PORT VALUES IN THE JSON FILE

 After installation, run the miner with your hotkey and coldkey: